-It is critical that all Victorian schools participate and complete the Australian Early Development Census (AEDC) for their Foundation Year/Prep-aged students.
+It is critical that all Victorian schools participate and complete the Australian Early Development Census (AEDC) for their Prep students.

-This year will be the fourth nation wide AEDC data collection.
+2021 will be the fifth nation-wide AEDC data collection.
 We thank schools across Victoria for their participation.

 Principals activate schools and nominate an AEDC Co-ordinator to oversee the conduct of the AEDC, see